top of page

 Principal Investigator: Dr. Kathleen Gallagher

-My role for this project is a Research Assistant.
+My role for this project is Research Assistant.
 Previous projects centred Radical Hope and revealed profound connections between the practice of drama in the classroom and the capacity of youth to develop 'care' by learning in relation to one another in intellectual and embodied ways.
 Dr. Gallagher and her research team found that youth agency is mined relationally, and that knowledge that is generated collectively is particularly significant in the cultivation of an ethics of care.
 This current project builds on that work as it orients this ethics of care to the environmental-social nexus and explores whether the experiences of ‘learning-in-relation' and deep listening that emerge in collective theatre-making can also help participants understand the mutual imbrication of the environment, society, and culture at a time of ecological and socio-political polarization.

 Community-Engaged Learning (CEL) Doctoral Seminar, Centre for Community Partnerships,